 If your pool has to have calcium scale, cross your fingers that it’s the calcium carbonate variety.
 With a brighter white and flaky texture, calcium carbonate is easier to remove than calcium silicate.

-Unlike calcium carbonate, calcium silicate has a greyer hew.
-Calcium silicate takes a longer time to build on a pool wall than its carbonate sister.
-Unfortunately, that means that if you find calcium silicate on your pool wall, then it likely already inundated your filtration system, causing the phenomenon called pipe scaling.
+Unlike calcium carbonate, calcium silicate has a grayer hew.
+Calcium silicate takes longer to build on a pool wall than its carbonate sister.
+Unfortunately, that means that if you find calcium silicate on your pool wall, it has likely already inundated your filtration system, causing pipe scaling.

 We’ll talk about how to remove calcium silicate shortly, but for now, know that if you have a major calcium silicate problem, you may need the support of a professional to help you out.

 You can test for calcium silicate the same way you do calcium carbonate—by using muriatic acid to see if there’s a reaction.
 If there’s no reaction, you know the film on your pool wall is from calcium silicate.

 Step-by-Step Process for Removing Each Type of Calcium Scale